Principles of Evidence-Based Practice

 This includes any literature that has not been published through traditional means.
 Grey literature includes conference abstracts, pre-prints, white papers, and sometimes, lay media sources.
 It is often excluded from large databases of traditionally published literature and requires specific search strategies to identify.

-The Grading of Recommendations, Assessment, Development, and Evaluation (GRADE) tool was established for assessing the quality of evidence for interventions (Prasad, 2024).
-There are different versions of the tool for prognostic factors (Foroutan et al., 2020) and diagnostic tests (Schunemann et al., 2019).
+The Grading of Recommendations, Assessment, Development, and Evaluation (GRADE) tool was established for assessing the certainty of evidence for interventions (Prasad, 2024).
+There are different versions of the tool for prognostic factors (Foroutan et al., 2020) and diagnostic tests (Schünemann et al., 2019).

-Although the quality of evidence is a continuum, the GRADE approach results in classification of the quality of a body of evidence into one of the following four grades:
+Although the quality of evidence is a continuum, the GRADE approach results in classification of the certainty of a body of evidence into one of the following four grades:

 • High: evidence is robust enough to draw a conclusion; we are very confident that the true effect lies close to that of the estimate of the effect

-• Moderate: evidence supports a conclusion but further research may impact confidence in the estimate; the true effect is likely to be close to the estimate but there is a possibility that it is substantially different
+• Moderate: evidence supports a conclusion but further research may impact confidence in the estimate; the true effect is likely to be close to the estimate of the effect but there is a possibility that it is substantially different

 • Very low: available evidence is insufficient to support any firm conclusions; we have very little confidence in the effect estimate and the true effect is likely to be substantially different